-Protected characteristics groups from the Equality Act 2010 What do you know 9 ?
-Summary of data about your service-users and/or staff What do people tell you 10 ?
-Summary of service-user and/or staff feedback What does this mean 11 ?
-Impacts identified from data and feedback (actual and potential) What can you do 12 ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations There needs to be an acknowledgement that transphobia often comes without evidence, and greater leeway should be provided for Trans people who move to the area as they consider it to be a safer place to live.
-Pregnancy and maternity 16 The instances of pregnant females sleeping rough - the annual count was 8 in 2013/14.
+Protected characteristics groups from the Equality Act 2010 What do you know ?
+Summary of data about your service-users and/or staff What do people tell you ?
+Summary of service-user and/or staff feedback What does this mean ?
+Impacts identified from data and feedback (actual and potential) What can you do?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations in respect of appropriate male/female sleeping arrangements and discrimination from other hostel users. harm to Trans people Pregnancy and maternity The instances of pregnant females sleeping rough - the annual count was 8 in 2013/14.
 Although the numbers are small it is important to engage with and support them at the earliest opportunity.
-No specific feedback received relating to this Once pregnant females are identified, they are offered accommodation under the homeless duty Provide each person with their own Multi-Agency Plan that will outline who is responsible for coordinating their care, which services are working with them and the support available.
-Race 17 A total of 296 people (98%) indicated their ethnicity during the Brighton & Hove Homeless Health Needs Audit 2014.
-Out of these, 212 were White British (72%) and 84 were from Black and Minority Ethnic (BME) groups (28%) which includes all individuals who classified their ethnic group as Sleeper Annual Report recorded 1,129 cases of rough sleeping (involving 775 people).
-Of these 19% (212 cases) were not from the UK with the largest group from central or eastern Europe (86 cases, a 50% increase from this region on 2013/14) Young people who have Although no specific impacts identified from data and feedback for Race, when looking at nationality, many are not British citizens and therefore not have a local connection and not be entitled to access some services provided in the city.
-Provide each person with their own Multi-Agency Plan that will outline who is responsible for coordinating their care, which services are working with them and the support available.
-Primarily a nationality actions rather than Race but may be relevant here:
+No specific feedback received relating to this Once pregnant females are identified, they are offered accommodation under the homeless duty Provide each person with their own Multi-Agency Plan that will outline who is responsible for co- ordinating their care, which services are working with them and the support available.
+Race A total of 296 people (98%) indicated their ethnicity during the Brighton & Hove Homeless Health Needs Audit 2014.
+Out of these, 212 were White British (72%) and 84 were from Black and Minority Ethnic (BME) groups (28%) which includes all individuals who classified their ethnic group as something other than White British.
+These figures suggest that the homeless population is more ethnically diverse Sleeper Annual Report recorded 1,129 cases of rough sleeping (involving 775 people).
+Of these 19% (212 cases) were not from the UK with the largest group from central or eastern Europe (86 cases, a 50% increase from this region on 2013/14) Although no specific impacts identified from data and feedback for Race, when looking at nationality, many are not British citizens and therefore not have a local connection and not be entitled to access some services provided in the city.
+Provide each person with their own Multi-Agency Plan that will outline who is responsible for co- ordinating their care, which services are working with them and the support available.